Mamenchisaurus: Other referred species and material

 In 1978, an incomplete sauropod humerus (NSM PV17656) found in a layer of the Early Cretaceous-aged Miyako Group of Japan was considered to probably belong to Mamenchisaurus.
 In 1991, it was referred to ?Mamenchisaurus sp. by Hasegawa and colleagues.
 However, the humerus was reassessed by Azuma & Tomida in 1998, and Barrett and colleagues in 2002.
-These authors could not find any distinguishing features that could place the humerus into a specific sauropod group.
+These authors found no distinguishing features that could place the humerus into a specific sauropod group.
 They regarded it as an indeterminate sauropod.
 The remains were given an informal name "Moshi-ryu"; "Moshi" being the local name for the location it was discovered, and "ryu" being Japanese for dragon—also referred to as "Moshisaurus".